-.9 Hepatitis Vaccination
+.10.9 Hepatitis B-Vaccination

-Departments shall be responsible to communicate with and coordinate vaccinations through City Medical.
+Departments shall be responsible to communicate with and coordinate vaccinations through the City Medical.
+Offices.

-- .91 The City of Tulsa shall make the Hepatitis B vaccine series available to all employees who have been identified as having a reasonable likelihood of occupational exposure. - .92 The City shall also provide a post-exposure and follow-up evaluations to all employees who experience an exposure incident in which Universal Precautions were not properly followed or in which a failure of those precautions has been recognized to have occurred. - .93 The vaccine and vaccinations, as well as all medical evaluations and follow-up, will be made available at no cost to the employee., All vaccinations will be performed by or under the supervision of the City Physician or a licensed physician or licensed health care professional whose scope of practice allows him or her to independently perform activities required by paragraph (f) of the standard (such as a nurse practitioner). - .94 Vaccinations will be administered according to current recommendations of the U.S. Public Health Service.
-Employees who decline the vaccination must sign a Consent/Declination form (Appendix A) provided by City Medical. - .95 The employee may request and obtain the vaccination at a later date and at no cost, if they sustain an exposure at a later time. - .96 Each department shall be responsible for having the Consent/Declination form

-(Appendix A) properly completed and signed by any employee who refused the HBV series and for filing the completed for in the employee's departmental personnel file.

-- .97 The Hepatitis B vaccine and vaccination series must be offered by departments prior to initial assignment to employees who have reasonable likelihood of occupational exposure to blood or other potentially infectious materials unless: the employee has previously received the complete hepatitis B vaccination series, antibody testing has revealed that the employee is immune, or the vaccine is contraindicated for medical reasons - .98 Before receiving the Hepatitis B vaccination series, all employees must read and sign the vaccination Consent/Declination form (Appendix A).
+- .91 The City of Tulsa shall make the Hepatitis B-vaccine series available to all employees who have been identified as having a reasonable likelihood of occupational exposure. - The City shall also provide a post-exposure evaluations_and follow-up_evaluations to all employees who experience an exposure incident in which Universal Precautions were not properly followed or in which a failure of those precautions has been recognized to have occurred. - The vaccine and vaccinations, as well as all medical evaluations and follow-up, will be made available at no cost to the employee, All vaccinations will and be performed by or under the supervision of the City Physician or a licensed physician or licensed health care professional whose scope of practice allows him or her to independently perform activities required by paragraph (f) of the standard (such as a nurse practitioner). - 9104 Vaccinations will be administered according to current recommendations of the U.S. Public Health Service.
+Employees who decline the vaccination must sign a City Consent/Declination form (See: Appendix 305.B)(Appendix A) provided by City Medical. - .9105 The employee may request and obtain the vaccination at a later date and at no cost, if he/shethey continues to suffersustain an exposures at a later time. - 9406 Each department shall be responsible for having the Consent/Declination form (Appendix A) properly completed and signed by any employee who refused the HBV series and for filing the completed for in the employee's departmental personnel file. - .9407 The Hepatitis B vaccine and vaccination series must be offered by departments prior to initial assignment to employees who have reasonable likelihood of occupational exposure to blood or other potentially infectious materials unless: the employee has previously received the complete hepatitis B vaccination series, antibody testing has revealed that the employee is immune, or the vaccine is contraindicated for medical reasons(1)the employee has previously received the complete Hepatitis B vaccination series; (2) antibody testing reveals that the employee is immune; or (3) medical reasons prevent taking the vaccinations.